Skip to navigation Skip to content

 • In each estimate notepad, add:

-• the text ‘As per the Error correction submission notepad, this estimate is being keyed to align estimate records on reverse cases.
+• the text ‘As per the Error correction submission notepad, this estimate is being keyed to align estimate records on reverse/relevant non-parent carer case numbers.
 The original estimate notepad is copied below'

-• a copy of the relevant estimate notepad from the original case, and the correcting errors submission
+• a copy of the relevant estimate notepad from the original case number, and the correcting errors submission

 12